Welcome to the Australian DV Hub.

 • How to access mental health emergency support

-• What if I need a translator or interpreter?
+• What if I need a translator or interpreter to get emergency help?

 We endeavour to update these details on a regular basis as required but please immediately notify us if you believe there is any error in the detail or the service has discontinued.